dwavesystems/dwave-system/README.rst

 dwave-system
 ============

-dwave-system contains all of the logic needed to use the D-Wave System as part of the `D-Wave Ocean <todo>`_ software stack.
+dwave-system is a basic API for easily incorporating the D-Wave system as a sampler in the `D-Wave Ocean <todo>`_ software stack.
+It includes the DWaveSampler, a :class:`dimod.Sampler` that accepts and passes system parameters such as system identification and authentication down the stack, and several useful composites--layers of pre- and post-processing--that can be used with the DWaveSampler to manage minor-embedding, optimize chain strength, etc.

 .. index-end-marker